Canonically Jordan recoverable categories for modules over the path algebra of $A_n$ type quivers

 In \cite[section 6]{GPT19}, Garver, Patrias, and Thomas made some links with the Robinson--Schensted--Knuth (RSK) correspondence.
 Thanks to Gansner's combinatorics \cite{Ga81Ma,Ga81Hi}, they prove that if $Q$ is the $A_n$ type quiver where only the vertex $m$ is a sink, applying $\GenJF$ on $\mathscr{C}_{Q,m}$ coincides with applying the RSK on an integer matrix recording the multiplicities of the indecomposables in $\mathscr{C}_{Q,m}$.

 \cref{maintheorem} can be applied to define an extended RSK correspondence.
-This extended RSK recovers both the scrambled RSK of \cite{GPT19,Dauv20} and Gansner's version of RSK which applies to fillings of any partition shape, while being more general than either.
-More details can be found in \cite{Deq24}.
+This extended RSK recovers both the scrambled RSK of \cite{GPT19,Dauv20} and Gansner's version of RSK, which applies to fillings of any partition shape, while being more general than either.
+The reader can find more details in \cite{Deq24}.
 A FPSAC extended abstract \cite{DFPSAC24} is also available as a shorter version.